 Surface Mechanical and HVAC

 Ventilation for the underground systems is provided by equipment at the Ross and Yates Campuses.
 Heating of the supplied air is required to prevent ice formation in the Ross and Yates Shafts during cold weather.
-The Sanford Lab recently upgrades the air heaters at both shafts, which is expected to be adequate for operation of LBNF.
+The Sanford Lab recently upgraded the air heaters at both shafts, which is expected to be adequate for operation of LBNF.
 Temporary heating may be necessary during excavation due to higher intake flow demands, but this is a construction requirement handled by general conditions in a construction contract and not part of the design scope.

 Surface Plumbing Systems

-The only modification to existing surface plumbing systems is connection to water supply, sanitary sewer, and natural gas for fire protection, compressor cooling water, and heat at both the LBNF Cryogenic Compressor Building and the Ross Dry building as described below
+The only modification to existing surface plumbing systems is connection to water supply, sanitary sewer, and natural gas for fire protection, compressor cooling water, and heat at both the LBNF Cryogenic Compressor Building and the Ross Dry building as described below.

 Fire Protection Systems